talpor/talpor-dev-handbook/docs/index.md

    the time that you will be told you are doing it wrong.
 You are not what you code or what you design, and you are not the project you are on.

+5. **Be impeccable with your words** This one refers to the way you express yourself.
+Words are much more than the constructs of phrases that comes out of your mounth, they carry emotions, actions, thoughts or attitudes.
+   Express yourself with integrity, say what you mean and avoid your *word* to express jealousy, envy, frustration, fear or anger.
+We respect each other ideas and thoughts.

+6. **Don't make assumptions** When you are working on teams, communication is fundamental to guarantee success in any project.
+You cannot assume what others think, so being a little verbose is not that bad.
+Misunderstandings occurs and you may end up not deploying something into production because you assumed that another one was going to do it.

 ### Who is this for?